psambath/Droid/EmulatorExtension.md

 <h1>Introduction</h1>

-For using the Android emulator with a real SIM or microSD card with integrated secure element, the emulator must be built with PC/SC support through applies the emulator patch.<br />
+For using the Android emulator with a real SIM or microSD card with integrated secure element, the emulator must be built with PC/SC support by applying the emulator patch.

 <h2>1.
 UICC Support in Android Emulator</h2>

-The vanilla Android emulator supports a primitive SIM simulation which cannot be used to run applets or personalize files nor does it support Sim Toolkit functionality.<br />
+The vanilla Android emulator supports a primitive SIM simulation which cannot be used to run applets or personalize files nor does it support Sim Toolkit functionality.

 On real devices, the proprietary RIL library is very restrictive in terms of APDU access to the SIM or STK support and (normally) needs to be extended.
-However, on the emulator a patch can be applied in order to provide full SIM access through the host PC/SC system.<br />
+However, on the emulator a patch can be applied in order to provide full SIM access through the host PC/SC system.

 This extension enables the Android emulator to forward any APDU traffic (AT+CRSM, AT+CSIM, etc. commands) to a real SIM card that is connected through a PC/SC card reader and accessible with pcsc-lite running on the host.
 Additionally, this patch adds the missing support for the Sim Toolkit framework to the emulator's RIL implementation (reference-ril).<br>

 ![emulator-extensions](https://cloud.githubusercontent.com/assets/11645011/6865784/c87cc5c8-d471-11e4-8bcf-cfbcd8487c80.png)